 Status: 5/1/2025-Failed Deadline pursuant to Rule 61(a)(2).
-(Last location was TRANS. on
+(Last location was TRANS. on 4/2/2025)(May be acted upon Jan 2026)

 Summary: Current law creates the Los Angeles County Metropolitan Transportation Authority with specified powers and duties relative to transportation planning, programming, and operations in the